StefanStoynov/hibernate/README.md

 #Caching
 Hibernate:
- - First level cache - it is into a boundary of a single transaction
+ - First level cache - it is into a boundary of a single transaction CourseRepositoryTest
- - Second level cache - common for multiple users
+ - Second level cache - common for multiple users/ needs a configuration - you need to tel hibernate what data will not be changed between multiple transactions, what is the data which is common between multiple users?
+Need to add dependency into pom.xml - <artifactId>hibernate-ehcache</artifactId>
+We need to update application.properties